spark-mv/cdn/README.md

 * Access-Control-Expose-Headers: Content-Range, Date, Etag
 * Access-Control-Max-Age: 600

-For instructions on how to configure CORS on different webservers and verify configuration was accurate, see <link>

 Supported players: JWPlayer V5+.
 Other players coming soon.

 Supported browsers: Chrome, Firefox, IE 10, 11